CadenzaProject/how-share-software-github/collab/general.md

 ![Invite collaborators](../figures/invite-collaborators.png)

-Here you can invite people will have an active role in your repository, like
+Here you can invite people who will have an active role in your repository, like
 - Developing new features
 - Fixing bugs
 - Reviewing code